-Course Forgiveness is implemented when a student repeats a course once, the second grade awarded (excluding a grade of W) replaces the original grade in the computation of the cumulative grade point average.
-The academic standing during the term in which the course was first attempted will not be affected.
+Course forgiveness is implemented when a student repeats a course and the higher/highest grade awarded (excluding the grades of W and WP) replaces all previous grades for that course in the computation of the cumulative grade point average.
+The official transcript will list the course and grade each time it is attempted.